 We conduct several robustness tests to ensure the validity of our results.
 We test the sensi- tivity of our results to different bandwidths, covariates, and functional forms.
 We also check for the presence of pre-trends and perform a placebo test to confirm the validity of our RDD.

-Removing contradictory observations: In this test, we focus on ensuring the inde- pendence and exogeneity of our dataset, a critical aspect in assessing the impact of renewal tax levies on housing prices.
-An additional concern is the potential bias introduced by tax levies for additional money that might pass after renewal tax levy decisions.
+Removing contradictory observations: In this test, we focus on ensuring the inde- pendence and exogeneity of our dataset.
+Estimates may be biased if tax levies for additional money pass after renewal tax levy decisions.
 To address this concern, we exclude observations from our analysis if a tax levy for additional funding

 is introduced and passed within a ten-year period following a renewal tax levy vote.
-This approach is premised on the notion that the introduction of new funding through additional levies could confound the effects of decreased road taxes on housing prices.
 For example, consider a scenario where a city votes on a renewal tax levy in the year 2000.
 If that city subsequently introduces and passes a tax levy for additional road spending in 2004, we ex- clude all votes for that city from 2005 through 2010.
 This exclusion ensures that the effect on house prices from the 2000 vote are captured for uncontaminated years but not for years after 2004 when the effect of additional road taxes may counteract the drop in tax money from the year 2000 vote.
 It allows us to isolate and examine the pure impact of the drop in funding from failing renewal levies on housing prices.

 Table 6: Effect on Median Sale Amount of Failing to Renew a Road Tax Levy